1. Do Not Fail to Notify Your Employer

 7. Do Not Assume that the Insurance Carrier is on Your Side

 It is important to note that the insurance carrier’s primary goal is to reduce the costs that are incurred as a result of the employee’s injury.
-The insurance company is not there to try and provide the employee as many benefits as possible or to maximize the employee’s recovery.
+This may be one of the more important workers' compensation things to know.
+The insurance company is not there to try to provide the employee as many benefits as possible or to maximize the employee’s recovery.
 Quite the contrary, they are attempting to minimize the costs associated with the medical care, time off work, as well as permanency benefits.
-For this reason, it is always important that the employee is aware of this fact and to check and double check the information that he or she is being provided concerning the claim.
-An experienced Iowa workers’ compensation attorney can provide extensive guidance to make sure the maximum amount of benefits are paid.
+For this reason, it is important that the employee is aware of this fact and to check and double-check the information that he or she is being provided concerning the claim.
+An experienced Iowa workers' compensation attorney can provide extensive guidance to make sure the maximum amount of benefits are paid.

 Bonus!
 8. Know More about Iowa Worker’s Compensation Laws

-If you are confused about Iowa workers compensation rules and regulations, you are not alone.
+If you are confused about Iowa's Workers' Compensation Act, you are not alone.
 Many people are unfortunately injured while on the job each year.
 Some are injured in work-related car accidents, and others have burns, slip-and-fall injuries and more.
 These injuries may keep you away from work for weeks or months while you recover, or they may affect your ability to come back to work ever again.
 This can have a major impact on your income, and these events can also cause medical expenses to mount.
 Workers compensation provides you with financial compensation after a work-related incident, but many people have questions about if they qualify for it and how they can file a claim.

-The Pothitakis Law Firm P.C. is the company to call when you have questions about compensation.
+The Pothitakis Law Firm is the company to call when you have questions about compensation.
+Their workers' compensation attorneys can help you understand the workers' compensation things to know.
 After an accident at work, you may be focused on healing, but you should also take the time to learn more about how worker’s compensation may help you.
 The fact is that not every employee in Iowa qualifies for worker’s comp, but most do.
 Some workers may even be told by their employer that they don’t qualify for it, and this is sometimes not accurate information.
-The best way to determine if you qualify for workers’ comp is to contact the Pothitakis Law Firm P.C.
+The best way to determine if you qualify for workers' comp is to contact the Pothitakis Law Firm.
 Niko Pothitakis and his legal team serve clients in Davenport, Bettendorf, Iowa City, Ottumwa and Fairfield, and they can help you to explore your legal rights for compensation.